FunnyPowderGuy/Calculator/README.md

 # Calculator
-A simple scientific calculator made in JavaScript
+A simple scientific calculator made in JavaScript made for learning purposes.